 When people are on the newsletter’s signup landing page and fill in their email addresses, they get redirected to the page displayed below.
 The annual plan is automatically selected, though readers can also pick the free subscription or the monthly payment plan.

-And as a final tip, we’d advise you to start with a free newsletter or have a free and paid newsletter version available.
+We’d advise you to start with a free newsletter or have a free and paid newsletter version available.
 This makes it easier for people to get to know your brand and upgrade to the paid email newsletter version.

 In your free newsletter, you can easily advertise your premium content.
 Add snippets of your paid content or outline the exclusive benefits that are available for paying subscribers.